Webbing Clothes Moth

 This Caterpillar was unfortunately introduced into Australia by accident.
 It is a cosmopolitan pest, particularly known for damaging textiles, both overseas, and in Australia.
 It is the most common of the four common species of clothes moths.
-Its common name is derived from the habit of the caterpillars of making silk-lined tubes covered in the material on which they are feeding, and to which frass and other debris are attached, although it is also found without a case.
+The caterpillar constructs and lives in a silk-lined tubular case covered in the material on which it is feeding, and to which frass and other debris are attached, although the caterpillar can also be found without a case.

 The caterpillar is buff coloured, with a dark brown head and collar.
 The caterpillar commonly feeds in dark, protected areas.

 If the environment of the caterpillar becomes too dry or cold, it can enter a dormant period until its conditions improve.
 Normally it grows to a length of about 1 cm.
 It pupates using its camouflaged case as a cocoon.